 What the City Does

-Following an explosion, NYPD and FDNY will be on scene to provide care to people in need.
-If emergency personnel detect a potential release of radioactive material, they will use specialized equipment to determine how much radiation is present and will coordinate with the City’s Department of Health and Mental Hygiene (DOHMH) to assess if there is any danger in your area.
+Following a hazardous materials incident, the NYC Police Department (NYPD) and NYC Fire Department (FDNY) will be on scene to provide immediate care to people in need, secure the incident area, and investigate the incident for criminality.
+If emergency personnel detect a potential release of radioactive material, they will use specialized equipment to determine how much radiation is present and will coordinate with the Department of Health and Mental Hygiene (DOHMH) and the NYC Department of Environmental Protection (DEP) to assess if there is any danger.

-If you were outside and near the explosion of a dirty bomb, you may need to have your skin, hair, or clothing checked for radiation.
+If you were outside and near the explosion of a radiological dispersal device (e.g., a "dirty bomb"), you may need to have your skin, hair, or clothing checked for radiation.
 New York City may open community reception centers to check the public for radioactivity.
-Information on the locations of these centers will be provided.
+Information on the locations of these centers will be provided at time of an incident response.